stephenmcd/mezzanine/docs/content-architecture.rst

 The second optional step, is to wrap the application's views in the ``mezzanine.pages.decorators.for_page`` decorator.
-This will add the page instance to the context variable named ``page``, so the title, description, and any specific fields for the content type that you choosed to use when creating the page, will be available in the template that gets loaded.
+This will add the page instance to the context variable named ``page``, so the title, description, and any specific fields for the content type that you chose to use when creating the page, will be available in the template that gets loaded.
 The ``for_page`` decorator takes a single argument, the URL for the page that the view should include.
-For example here's the start of the view that lists blog posts in Mezzanine's blog application::
+For example, here's the start of the view that lists blog posts in Mezzanine's blog application::

     from mezzanine.pages.decorators import for_page